 How do I participate in the program?

-What internet bandwidth do I need for Google Hangout Webinars?
+What internet bandwidth do I need for zoom Webinars?

-The top four teams (one per theme) who win the Business Plan Competition will win USD$5,000 per team in seed funding to get the initiative started.
-We will have four bursaries to the 2021 International Student Energy Summit available - a Summit which unites 700 students from 100+ countries to engage with the world's energy leaders and innovate for the sustainable energy future.
+This year, the top three teams who win the Business Plan Competition will win USD$5,000 per team in seed funding to get the initiative started.
+We will also have bursaries to the 2021 International Student Energy Summit available - a Summit which unites 700 students from 100+ countries to engage with the world's energy leaders and innovate for the sustainable energy future.
 Finally, depending on countries participating, there will also be the potential to collaborate with the Global Green Growth Institute at their country offices.

 Do I need to apply in a team?